 Packaged into a single Excel file with multiple tabs for each PV system or multiple Excel files representing each PV system Include column labels and relevant units.
 Include all formulas used to calculate results.
 Explain any macros or associated internal scripts.
 Indicate where cells are using an input assumption versus a calculated result.
 Generate natively if possible; exports from other programs should be documented (links to external spreadsheets are prohibited).
-File name: [DistrictUseCaseAbbreviation][SchoolShortName]Financial.XLSX Cont ent Requirements The Excel-based financial model (for calculation of investor economics) is required for the project financial analysis.
+File name: [DistrictUseCaseAbbreviation][SchoolShortName]Financial.XLSX

 The Excel-based financial model (for calculation of investor economics) is required for the project financial analysis.
 Calculate a reasonable project IRR and an investor NPV of \$0 given a certain PPA or lease price and other input assumptions.
-Customer savings analysis of solar systems only included as a separate tab in the Excelbased model or as a separate spreadsheet.
+Customer savings analysis of solar systems only included as a separate tab in the Excel- based model or as a separate spreadsheet.
 This analysis should present savings for the system offtaker (i.e., the district) during the contractual life (if PPA or lease) of the system.
 If a cash purchase, those savings can be calculated during the useful life of the system.
 Student teams may use Energy Toolbase for the customer savings analysis or another tool of their choice (including spreadsheets of their own design).